 Words Used to Silence Us — A Glossary

 (Thanks to friends and readers on Facebook and Twitter for participating in my little poll.)

 Though it’s really in a class by itself, this is one of those catch-all terms (stay tuned for more of those) that is refreshing in that it doesn’t hide behind semantics.
 It says what it means!
 You are a woman and therefore, the speaker dismisses you.
 You have thoughts and opinions that they don’t like, and you are not afraid to tell them when they’re wrong, and when all else fails, this word sums up all their disdain for your gender and your unladylike behavior.

-You have brought up something emotionally charged that the speaker doesn’t want to deal with.
+You have brought up an emotionally charged subject the speaker doesn’t want to deal with.
 “You’re just creating drama.”
 “She’s such a Drama Queen.”
 Yes, some people thrive on drama, stirring it up wherever they go.
 But discussing a subject you’re passionate about is not the same thing.
 Calling people out on bad behavior is not “creating drama.”

 You are a woman showing emotion and that is a Bad Thing so you should stop talking now because clearly you can’t have a rational discussion if you FEEL anything.
 (You will almost never hear this word used to describe male behavior unless actual tears are involved.
 Men are passionate.
 Women are emotional.

 You are placing emphasis on something that is obviously not a priority for anyone who is not some kind of radical feminazi and you should really lighten up.
 “You’re exaggerating the importance of the issue.
 It’s not that big a deal.”
 Also, shut up.